solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 and disappear after the instruction.

-For a program using i-tokens, to get the balance of a holding, the program creates an ephemeral account with 8 bytes of data, passes it to the i-token program's `GetHoldingBalance` instruction, then reads the information back as a `u64`.
+For a program using i-tokens, to get the balance of a holding, the program creates an ephemeral account with 165 bytes of data, passes it to the i-token program's `SerializeHoldingToSPL` instruction, then deserializes the data back into the base `spl_token::Holding`.
 At the end of the instruction, the account disappears.

 TODO What's the best approach to implement this?
 For example, does an ephemeral account even need a public key?